Canis edwardii: Canis priscolatrans

-Late Pliocene-Early Pleistocene in North America.
+Canis priscolatrans lived in the Late Pliocene-Early Pleistocene in North America.
 The first definite wolf appeared in the Late Blancan/Early Irvingtonian, and named C. priscolatrans that was either very close to or a synonym for Canis edwardii.
-It resembled C. rufus in cranial size and proportions but with more complex dentition.
+It resembled C. rufus in cranial size and proportions but to more complex dentition.
 However, there are no fossils of C. rufus until the Late Rancholabrean.

 Björn Kurtén was uncertain if C. priscolatrans derived from C. lepophagus and C. arnensis, but believed that C. priscolatrans was a population of large coyotes that were ancestral to Rancholabrean and recent C. latrans.
 He noted that C. arnensis of Europe showed striking similarities to C. priscolatrans, and they could represent what once was a holarctic population of coyotes.
-R. M. Nowak disagreed, and believed that C. priscolatrans was a counterpart to the European C. etruscus.
+Ronald Nowak disagreed, and believed that C. priscolatrans was a counterpart to the European C. etruscus.
 Kurtén later proposed that both C. priscolatrans and C. etruscus were part of a group which led to C. lupus, but was not sure if they evolved separately from C. lepophagus or a possible common ancestor that was derived from C. lepophagus.

 The remains of the larger coyote-like C. edwardii have been found in the later Pliocene in the Southwestern USA along with C. lepophagus, which indicates a descent.
 Tedford recognised C. edwardii and found that the craniodental morphology of C. priscolatrans fell inside that of C. edwardii such that the species name C. priscolatrans was doubtful (nomen dubium).

+Lineage

+In 2021, researchers sequenced the nuclear DNA (from the cell nucleus) of the dire wolf.
+The sequences indicate the dire wolf to be a highly divergent lineage which last shared a most recent common ancestor with the wolf-like canines 5.7 million years ago, with morphological similarities with the grey wolf being convergent evolution.
+The study's findings are consistent with the previously proposed taxonomic classification of the dire wolf as genus Aenocyon.
+The study proposes an early origin of the dire wolf lineage in the Americas, and that this geographic isolation allowed them to develop a degree of reproductive isolation since their divergence 5.7 million years ago.
+Coyotes, dholes, gray wolves, and the extinct Xenocyon evolved in Eurasia and expanded into North America relatively recently during the Late Pleistocene, therefore there was no admixture with the dire wolf.
+The long-term isolation of the dire wolf lineage implies that other American fossil taxa, including C. armbrusteri and C. edwardii, may also belong to the dire wolf's lineage.

+In the 2024 study, Armbruster's wolf as a species of Aenocyon was considered plausible, while C. edwardii is considered more closely related to the modern coyote.